Telephone (203) 285-2030

 Satisfactory Academic Progress Policy for Student Financial Aid Recipients

 A student receiving Federal Title IV financial aid or other financial aid directly administered or certified by the college must maintain satisfactory academic progress towards the completion of a certificate or degree program of study.
-Satisfactory academic progress for financial aid recipients is measured by using a quantitative and qualitative standard and is an assessment of a student’s cumulative academic record at the college.
+Satisfactory Academic Progress (SAP) for financial aid recipients is measured by using a quantitative and qualitative standard and is an assessment of a student’s cumulative academic record at the college.

-To maintain Satisfactory Academic Progress (SAP), students must meet the criteria based on attempted credits (see chart below).
+To maintain SAP, students must meet the criteria based on attempted credits (see chart below).
 All attempted credits resulting in either an academic grade or administrative transcript notation will be included in the quantitative calculation.
 Incomplete courses, course withdrawals, course repetitions, noncredit remedial courses (with appropriate credit equivalency evaluation), and ESL courses will also be included in this assessment.
-Transfer credits will be counted as both attempted and earned credits in the calculation for determining satisfactory academic progress.
+Transfer credits will be counted as both attempted and earned credits in the calculation for determining SAP.

-A student must also maintain a cumulative minimum grade point average (qualitative standard) as noted below in order to be making satisfactory academic progress and be eligible to receive financial aid.
+A student must also maintain a minimum cumulative grade point average (qualitative standard) as noted below to be making satisfactory academic progress and be eligible to receive financial aid.

 ||Minimum % Pace